 Good Omens, both the book by Neil Gaiman and Terry Pratchett and the recent adaptation starring David Tennant and Michael Sheen, isn't a time-travel story in the traditional sense.
 It doesn't involve hopping back and forth, but it does have two characters who exist for a very, very, very long time and build an irreverent friendship around this.
 This funny, scathing, and touching tale of prophecies, religion, and friendship is one of a kind, from its off-kilter tone to its "nothing is sacred" approach.

-From that perspective, Everyone Says That at the End of the World is a perfect tonal match.
-This end-of-days story expands the world as we know it by establishing the earth as the universe's mental asylum — and a former Christian rock star named Milton is going to guide it to its end of days.
+Everyone Says That at the End of the World is a perfect tonal match for fans of Good Omens.
+This end-of-days story expands the world as we know it by establishing the earth as the universe's mental asylum—and a former Christian rock star named Milton is going to guide it to its end of days.
 Add in Jesus-clones and interdimensional time travelers and a road trip across the United States, and you get a story that is filled with irreverent humor and acerbic commentary.
-It's unlike anything you've seen or read since, well, Good Omens.

 Alice Payne Arrives

-Similar to that, the wonderful novella Alice Payne Arrives is the first of a series by award-winning writer Kate Heartfield.
+The wonderful novella Alice Payne Arrives is the first of a series by award-winning writer Kate Heartfield.
 It features two protagonists, the titular Alice, who’s a bandit from the 18th century, and Prudence, who’s a time-traveling agent trying to fix history.
 Alice and Prudence start out at opposite ends of the timeline but eventually meet in a story that’s rollicking and fun, but also intimate and emotional.
-Much like the Legends, Alice and Prudence are loaded with flaws, but that’s a significant part of their charm — and the world-breaking finale of the first novel will feel right at home for Legends fans.
-Fortunately, the second novella Alice Payne Rides came out in spring 2019, so you’ll be able to jump right in and fight out what happens to Alice and Prudence.
+Alice and Prudence are loaded with flaws, but that’s a significant part of their charm.

 The Future of Another Timeline

-Quantum Leap was never a huge commercial success, but it remains a cult favorite on a very simple premise: physicist Sam Beckett “leaps” through time into the life of someone else based on a seemingly random mission to “put right what once went wrong.”
-The series used a very loose time-travel mechanic (which honestly made no sense) to focus on social and personal justice, while also highlighting the ways that the smallest moments could shift and echo through someone’s own timeline, all while highlighting key moments in history — and how small moments can lead to them.
+Quantum Leapwas never a huge commercial success during its run on NBC from 1989 to 1993, but it remains a cult favorite on a very simple premise: physicist Sam Beckett “leaps” through time into the life of someone else based on a seemingly random mission to “put right what once went wrong.”
+The series used a very loose time-travel mechanic (which honestly made no sense) to focus on social and personal justice, while also highlighting the ways that the smallest moments could shift and echo through someone’s own timeline, all while highlighting key moments in history—and how small moments can lead to them.

 The Future of Another Timeline, by award-winning science writer Annalee Newitz, takes these ideas but pushes them down a very different path.
-Like Quantum Leap, there is still the sense of putting right what once went wrong driven via a strong sense of social justice.
-However, Newitz’s tale expands the scope of time travel by following a team of time travelers seeking to undo the deeds of Comstockers — time-travelers bent on stripping women’s rights by altering history.
+Like Quantum Leap, there is still the sense of putting right what once went wrong, driven by a strong sense of social justice.
+However, Newitz’s tale expands the scope of time travel by following a team of time travelers seeking to undo the deeds of Comstockers—time-travelers bent on stripping women’s rights by altering history.
 This frightening concept is especially prescient given the push and pull of today’s politics, but woven throughout is an extremely personal tale that just happens to jump across many different years.